Null0x-sh/Nullpeas/docs/module_coverage_goals.md

 # Nullpeas Future Module Coverage

-This document defines **what all future Nullpeas modules must eventually cover** in order to rival (and surpass) linPEAS in practical offensive capability — while retaining Nullpeas core traits:
+This document defines what all future Nullpeas modules must eventually cover in order to rival (and surpass) linPEAS in practical offensive capability, while retaining Nullpeas core traits:

 - Low noise and stealth-first
 - Intelligence and reasoning-driven